Your Rugby Mates Don't Need to Know your Colleagues: Triadic Closure with Edge Colors

 We describe in three steps how to construct an equivalent instance~$(G=(V,E),c=9n+4,k=0,\Lambda)$ for \textsc{VL-Multi-STC} such that~$|V| \in \mathcal{O}(\sqrt{n})$.
-First, we describe how to construct a variable gadget.
-Second, we describe how to construct a clause gadget.
+First, we describe the variable gadget.
+Second, we describe the clause gadget.
 In a third step, we describe how these two gadgets are connected.
 Before we present the formal construction, we give some~intuition.

-The strong colors $1, \dots, 8n$ represent the true and false assignments of the occurrences of the variables.
+The strong colors $1, \dots, 8n$ represent the truth assignments of the occurrences of the variables.
 Throughout this proof we refer to these strong colors as $T^r_i, F^r_i$ with $i \in \{1, \dots, n\}$ and $r \in \{1,2,3,4\}$.
 The idea is that a strong color $T^r_i$ represents a `true'-assignment and $F^r_i$ represents a `false'-assignment of the $r$th occurrence of a variable $x_i \in X$.
 The strong colors $8n+1, \dots, 9n+4$ are auxiliary strong colors which we need for the correctness of our construction.
 Throughout this proof we refer to these strong colors as~$R_1, \dots, R_n$ and~$Z_1,Z_2,Z_3,Z_4$.
-In the variable gadget, there are four distinct edges $e_1, e_2, e_3, e_4$ for each variable $x_i$ representing the (at most) four occurrences of the variable $x_i$.
-Every such edge~$e_r$ can only be labeled with the strong colors $T_i^r$ and~$F_i^r$.
-The coloring of these edges represents a truth assignment to the variable $x_i$.
+In the variable gadget, there are four distinct edges $e_1, e_2, e_3, e_4$ for each variable~$x_i$ representing the (at most) four occurrences of the variable $x_i$.
+We define vertex lists that ensure that every such edge~$e_r$ can only be labeled with the strong colors $T_i^r$ and~$F_i^r$.
+The coloring of these edges represents a truth assignment to the variable~$x_i$.
 In the clause gadget, there are $m$ distinct edges such that the coloring of these edges represents a choice of literals that satisfies $\phi$.
 The edges between the two gadgets make the values of the literals from the clause part consistent with the assignment of the variable part.
 The construction consists of five layers of vertices.
-In the variable gadget we have an upper- a middle- and a down layer ($U^X$,$M^X$ and $D^X$).
+In the variable gadget we have an upper layer, a middle layer, and a down layer ($U^X$,$M^X$ and $D^X$).
 In the clause gadget we have an upper and a down layer ($U^\cC$ and $D^\cC$).
 Figure~\ref{Figure ETH reduction construction appendix} shows a sketch of the construction.